 Since leaving his position as Senior VP, Reality & Game Show Production & Development, Hasbro Studios, he has also served as a consultant to numerous prominent companies, including Sony Pictures TV International, National Geographic Channel, Endemol Shine USA, Mark Burnett Productions, Fremantle Media, Telepictures, Lionsgate, dick clark productions, Talpa Media, Stage 29 Prods., Ryan Seacrest Prods., Electus, Warner Bros.
 Animation, ITV Studios, Vin di Bona Productions, Mission Control Media, GSN, Zodiak USA, Bunim-Murray Productions, Core Media, Next Entertainment, Sharp Entertainment, Shed Media, DirecTV, Nigel Lythgoe Productions, Stone & Company, Don Mischer Productions, Zone 3 (Canada), 44 Blue, Atlas Media, and playkast.com.

-At Hasbro, he also served as Executive Producer on four series airing on the HUB Network, Family Game Night, The Game of Life, Scrabble Showdown and Pictureka!.
+At Hasbro, he also been Executive Producer on four series airing on the HUB Network, Family Game Night, The Game of Life, Scrabble Showdown and Pictureka!.
 He and his team also developed numerous other game and reality formats based on Hasbro brands, including Trivial Pursuit, Catch Phrase, Scattergories, and Yahtzee.

 During his tenure at Hasbro he received the company's top Innovation Award for the Emmy-winning breakthrough series Family Game Night, which ranked as the highest-rated non-scripted series in the HUB's target demo.
 Bob was chosen to attend the prestigious Global Leadership Conference at Dartmouth's Tuck School of Business.